Evaluating AI Tools

 1. Capability Fit

 Does it do what you need?
 Not "could it someday" — does it today?
 Test with real tasks.
 Compare output quality to alternatives.
-Capability fit is the baseline; if it fails here, the rest does not matter.
+If it fails here, the rest doesn't matter.

 2. Pricing Alignment

 Can you afford it at your scale?
-Consider per-seat, per-token, or usage-based.
-Project 6–12 months of use.
+Consider per-seat, per-token, or usage-based models.
+Project 6 to 12 months of use.
 Factor in overages and upgrades.
-Pricing alignment means the cost fits your budget and growth.

 3. Integration Quality